 Understand the Suit Collector game, including the rules and objective of the game.

-Understand the concept of Deep Learning, Q-learning algorithm, Double Q-Networks (DQN), Experience Replay, epsilon-Greedy, smart rewards and how it can improve the training of a reinforcement learning agent.
+Understand the concept of Deep Learning, Q-learning algorithm, Double Q-Networks (DQN), Experience Replay, Epsilon-Greedy, smart rewards and how it can improve the training of a reinforcement learning agent.

 Understand the architecture of the Neural Network used in the Suit Collector game and its training process, including the input and output layers, the hidden layers, and the activation functions.